-Fēnix Blog: Appia’s Solo District Creates Largest Water-source VRF System in World
+Appia’s Solo District Creates Largest Water-source VRF System in World

-One of the newest residential development in Vancouver that’s been turning heads lately is the Solo District project.
+One of the newest residential developments in Vancouver that’s been turning heads lately is the Solo District project.
 Captained by Jim Bosa of Appia Developments, the neighbourhood development in North Burnaby, British Columbia will encompass more than six acres of land with four residential towers, each reaching higher than forty stories, with a total of 1400 dwellings.
-The buildings are targeting a LEED (Leadership in Energy & Environmental Design) Platinum certification, the highest possible environmental standard for sustainability.
+The buildings are targeting LEED (Leadership in Energy & Environmental Design) Platinum certification, the highest possible environmental standard for sustainability.

-One part of the energy equation that is helping Solo meet LEED Platinum requirements is harnessing geothermal energy.
+One part of the energy equation that is helping Solo meet LEED Platinum requirements is harnessing geo-thermal energy.
 Fēnix Energy was contracted by Appia to design and install a geo-thermal exchange system that will operate as an independent utility for the purpose of heating and cooling homes within the buildings.
 Via a network of pipes drilled deep into the ground, thermal energy is harvested from the building during the summer months and stored in the Earth’s crust.
 It is then reused during the cool winter months.
 The thermal energy is distributed as necessary through a Variable Refrigerant Flow (VRF) system.

-“Solo District will be the largest water-based VRF system with Geo-exchange in the world,” says Edward Smith, P.Eng., LEED® AP, Managing Director of Fēnix Energy Solutions Ltd. “It was designed to be energy efficient and allow the sale of thermal energy and the creation of a utility model.
-It requires more investment to do so, but that investment is made back over time from the sale of thermal energy and increases efficiency.”
+Solo District will be the largest water-source VRF system with geo-exchange in the world,” says Edward Smith, P.Eng., LEED® AP, Managing Director of Fēnix Energy.
+“It was designed to be energy efficient and allow the sale of thermal energy and the creation of a utility model.
+It requires more investment at the outset but the return on investment is greater because of increased efficiencies and the perpetual sale of thermal energy.

-“Because it’s a low-temperature operating system, any other sustainable energy options can be installed now or in the future,” he says.
-“That’s the fundamental difference between this system and a traditional district-sized energy system.”
+Because it’s a low-temperature operating system, any other sustainable energy options can be installed now or in the future,” he says.
+“That’s the fundamental difference between this system and a traditional district-sized energy system.